CPEN-221/f17-ppt3.3/README.md

 	3. Return a sorted `List` of **distinct** `String`s in the object.
 Changes to the returned `List` should not affect the `FrequentStrings` object.
 	4. Verify equality: two `FrequentStrings` are equal if and only if each `String` occurs the same number of times in each object.
 	5. A suitable hash code operation.
+	6. Similarity: Two `FrequentStrings` objects are similar if they contain the same set of `String`s (although counts may be different)

 ### Specifications